The Cause of Production Downtime In Manufacturing

 All three of these things are disrupted when machine downtime occurs.
-Uptime and downtime metrics are actually fairly arbitrary (we talked about this before) if the data isn’t accurate.
+Uptime and downtime metrics are actually fairly arbitrary (100% OEE is’t necessarily a good thing, either) if the data isn’t accurate.
 What’s actually is important is the improvement of these actual circumstances.

 What do I mean?

 Manufacturers should be more focused on machine downtime than whatever they believe are acceptable metrics for these sorts of events.
-Achieving industry acceptable OEE or machine uptime metrics mean nothing you are losing thousands of dollars a day due to machine downtime.
+Achieving industry-acceptable OEE or machine uptime metrics means nothing if you are losing thousands of dollars a day due to machine downtime.

 Without human input, you may not understand why shift changeover is taking 15 minutes longer than planned.
 If all you know is that machines are going down 15 minutes longer than the schedule has planned, how will you ever troubleshoot that issue without that missing piece of human data?

-Answering these questions, gaining this context, and solving these problems is the first step towards eventually automating these things (something we have talked about before as well).
+Answering these questions, gaining this context, and solving these problems is the first step towards eventually automating these things.

-For example: if downtime is 3x as high during 3rd shift, we will want to know why.
+For example, if downtime is 3x as high during the 3rd shift, we will want to know why.
 Perhaps we find out that it is because of common issues like:

 These events are common, but if they are out of line with planning or other shifts, we can fix this.